 Sumac is not your typical Middle-Eastern fare.
 The pita bread is seasoned with zata’ar and oil and server as wedges.
 Everything is made from scratch including the delicious dips: hummus, baba ganouj and muhammara to name a few.
 I had one of their more popular items last time I went, the chicken shawarma.
 I ordered it as a plate with two salads but you can get it as a sandwich.
 This spicy meat flavored with cinnamon and turmeric is divine.
 My favorite however are the great salads.
 I am obsessed with the quinoa salad with kale, almonds and raisins along with the spicy carrot salad and the popular ‘salade cuite’ with tomatoes and roasted sweet peppers.

 As a lover of Middle Eastern food, there isn’t another place in Montreal that does it quite like Sumac.
 The wide variety of flavors and choices will always keep me going back.
-Although the area is undergoing some construction, fear not the place is open for business!
+Enjoy!